This 220kg stone is sat at the grave of a farmer who made a pact with the devil.

 The devil heard the farmer’s plea for help and offered to make a pact; If the farmer could simply lift the stone, he would have his wishes granted — the devil would make him prosperous.
 If he couldn’t he would pay the ultimate price with his soul.

 The farmer was strong and agreed to the deal.
 He tried lifting the stone, but struggled over and over to break it from the ground.
 He had failed.
-The devil tricked the farmer and got demon to hold the stone to the ground to make it impossible to lift.
+The devil tricked the farmer and had demon hold the stone to the ground to make it impossible to lift.
 The devil had cheated.

 As agreed, the farmer’s soul was taken.
 The farmer fell dead on the spot and is buried under the plinth.